-Benzodiazepines, or benzos, namely Xanax, Valium, Klonopin, Ativan, and Ambien, are highly addictive prescription sedatives/depressants typically prescribed to treat anxiety, panic attacks, seizures, and insomnia.
-Because these drugs are so widely prescribed— in the tens of millions— they are easier to acquire and abuse as compared to other drugs.
+Benzodiazepines, or benzos, namely Xanax, Valium, Klonopin, and Ativan, are highly addictive prescription sedatives/depressants typically prescribed to treat anxiety, panic attacks, seizures, and insomnia.
+Widely prescribed in the tens of millions, these drugs are easier to acquire and abuse.

-Benzo abuse may cause amnesia, hostility, irritability, vivid or disturbing dreams and slow down the central nervous system (Drug Enforcement Administration).
+Benzo abuse may cause amnesia, hostility, irritability, vivid or disturbing dreams and also slow down the central nervous system.
 Over 30% of opioid-involved overdoses also involve benzodiazepines, according to the National Institute on Drug Abuse (NIDA).
-Combining benzos with other drugs or alcohol is common and what makes them especially dangerous, and chronic misuse can lead to tolerance and dependence.
+Combining benzos with other drugs or alcohol is common and what makes them especially dangerous.
+Also, chronic misuse can lead to tolerance and dependence.

 Due to the fact that benzo withdrawal is considered dangerous and distressing, detoxing from drug(s) in this class should be managed under medical supervision.
-In serious cases, benzo withdrawal can result in psychosis or seizures.
+In fact, in serious cases, benzo withdrawal can result in psychosis or seizures.
 If left unmanaged, withdrawal seizures can be progressive and even result in death.
-Our medical team at Royal Life Centers closely monitors every guest to avoid any serious health complications, and prescribes medicine in place of the benzo being abused to wean the body off of the drug and minimize trauma to the central nervous system.
-After going through detox, guests are advised to continue rehabilitation by entering our two-week residential inpatient program, where they can continue working on how to live and manage life without drug abuse.
-Aftercare options, like PHP, IOP and OP, are available as well.
+Our medical team at Royal Life Centers closely monitors every guest to avoid any serious health complications.
+Medicine is also prescribed in place of the benzo being abused to wean the body off of the drug.
+Typically after completing detox, guests continue rehabilitation by entering our two-week residential inpatient program.
+This is where they can continue working on how to live and manage life without drug abuse.
+Additionally, aftercare options, like PHP, IOP, and OP are also available.

 Short-term effects of benzo use may include: